marcusmchale/algrow/README.md

     - fit to dynamic region, find area that best fits log-linear growth rather than using a fixed period
     - blocking (mixed effects models):
       - "block" and/or "plate"
+  - Interactive selection of colour doesn't work when run on server using X forwarding.

 # Comparisons with other tools/frameworks
 ## plantcv2